Skip to content

 Red Milkweed (Asclepias rubra) with Flower Buds — peganum from Henfield, England, CC BY-SA 2.0, via Wikimedia Commons

-23. Bear Mountain Milkweed (Asclepias scaposa), a Texas Milkweed for High Moisture Soils
+23. Bear Mountain Milkweed (Asclepias scaposa), a Milkweed for High Moisture Soils

-Bear Mountain Milkweed (Asclepias scaposa): This Texas milkweed is native to three southwestern counties of the state (Kartesz 2015).
-In the wild, red milkweed grows in shrubland openings that are gravelly, talus slopes (Singhurst and Hutchins 2015), and mountainsides (Woodson 1954).
+Bear Mountain Milkweed (Asclepias scaposa): Bear Mountain milkweed is native to three southwestern counties of Texas (Kartesz 2015).
+In the wild, bear mountain milkweed grows in shrubland openings that are gravelly, talus slopes (Singhurst and Hutchins 2015), and mountainsides (Woodson 1954).
 Growing up to 1 foot tall, this plant has rose to purple (Singhurst and Hutchins 2015 and Woodson 1954), to white flowers (Vail 1899) that bloom in April.

-In a garden setting, bear mountain milkweed is hardy in zones 8-10 and grows best in places of full sun to part-shade with a lot of moisture.
+In a Texas butterfly garden, bear mountain milkweed is hardy in zones 8-10 and grows best in places of full sun to part-shade with a lot of moisture.

 Plant of bear mountain milkweed (Asclepias scaposa) in rocky habitat.